-Applicants Admitted Applicants Enrolled Applicants

-Men 3,751 2,173 1,438

-Women 5,050 2,934 1,804

-Total 8,801 5,107 3,242
+D. TRANSFER ADMISSION

+Fall A applicants -------- ------------

+Required Recommended Recommended Required of Not required

+of All of All of Some Some

+High school transcript X

+College transcript(s) X

+Essay or personal statement X

+Interview X

-Application for Admission D3.
-Indicate terms for which transfers may enroll: X Fall Winter X Spring Summer D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes No If yes, what is the minimum number of credits and the unit of measure?
-D5.
-Indicate all items required of transfer students to apply for admission: Required Recommended Recommende Required of Not required of All of All d of Some Some High school transcript X College transcript(s) X Essay or personal statement Interview X Standardized test scores X Statement of good standing \mathbf{X} from prior institution(s) D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 with AA degree; otherwise 2.75 D8.
-List any other application requirements specific to transfer applicants: Transfer apps with less than 36 transfer hours are not considered for admission.
-Transfers with 36-39 hours must have a transfer GPA of 3.0.
-Florida Public Community College AA degree transfers must have a minimum GPA of 2.0; other transfers with 60+ hours must have a minimum GPA of 2.75.
+Standardized test scores X

+Statement of good standing from prior institution(s) X

+D6. .
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 .
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 with AA degree; otherwise 2.5

+D8.
+List any other application requirements specific to transfer applicants:

+Transfer apps with less than 24 transfer hours or more than 102 transfer hours are required to submit a personal statement and reviewed by committee.
+Transfers with 25-59 hours must have a transfer GPA of 3.0.
+Florida College System AA degree transfers must have a minimum GPA of 2.0; other transfers with 60+ hours must have a minimum GPA of 2.5.
 Transfers to limited access major must meet the minimum GPA stated or the GPA for the specified major, whichever is higher.
 All transfer apps must be in good standing at their previous institution.

 D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-Closing Date Notification Date Priority Date Reply Date Rolling Admission Fall JUNE 1ST Winter NOV.
-15TH Spring APRIL 1ST Summer D10.
-Does an open admission policy, if reported, apply to transfer students?
-Yes No Do not have an open admissions policy
+Priority Date Closing Date Notification Date Reply Date Rolling Admission

+Fall JUNE 1st

+Winter

+Spring NOV.
+15TH

+Summer APRIL 1st